singh-man/books/crackingTheCoding/17_hard.md

 37		}
 38	}
 ```
-The full code for this problem, including the code for Trie and T rieNode, can be found in the code attachment.
+The full code for this problem, including the code for Trie and TrieNode, can be found in the code attachment.
 Note that in a problem as complex as this, you'd most likely only need to write the pseudocode.
 Writing the entire code would be nearly impossible in such a short amount of time.

 **17.26  Sparse Similarity:** The similarity of two documents (each with distinct words) is defined to be the size of the intersection divided by the size of the union.
 For example,  if the documents consist of integers, the similarity of {1,   5,   3} and {1,   7,   2,   3} is 0.
 4, because the intersection has size 2 and the union has size 5.